 You may notice the streets of New Delhi are a web of traffic circles.
 The British architect Edwin Lutyens planned the city, built while Delhi was under British rule.
 Most of New Delhi’s architecture also reflects this, with stately classical styles.

 If you’re bound for Old Delhi, follow these safety tips, keep your belongings secure, and don’t carry too much cash.
 I say this only because with such an intense density of people, you’ll likely be in close proximity to others.
 Don’t let pickpockets steal from you.

 Bribery is common in India.
-If you for any reason have to deal with police, expect to pay them a monetary bribe to make things right.
+If you for any reason have to deal with the police, expect to pay them a monetary bribe to make things right.
 Long story short, I lost my wallet in an Uber, and the driver requested police meet us to ensure safety.